ekkis/js-prototypes/string.md

   The `ls` command accepts two optional parameters, a filter (a regular expression or array of such) to match names against, and an options object, which is passed to the underlying `fs.readdirSync()` method.
 Options may be passed without supplying a filter and vice-versa.
-  If passing only options, the key `filter` may be used to supply filters, in addition to `fullpath`, a boolean value that causes the filenames to be returned with a full path
+  If passing only options, the key `filter` may be used to supply filters.
+Additionally, the `fullpath` switch may be used to return full paths as otherwise relative paths are returned

   Like `rmdir`, this method also supports an explicit recursion directive, therefore `'/tmp'.ls({recurse: true})` will return the entire tree under the /tmp directory.
 The